nucypher/nucypher/docs/source/support/troubleshooting.rst

     #.
 You may be using the wrong password for your ethereum account.

     #.
-You may be using the wrong ethereum address.
+You may be using the wrong ethereum account.

     #.
 If trying to collect rewards, this is a `known bug <https://github.com/nucypher/nucypher/issues/1657>`_ in our
        code - rerun the command without the ``--staking-address`` option.